amla chutney | mashed Indian gooseberry with mustard and turmeric

 Amla (Indian gooseberry) is in season and I have started making fresh chutneys with it.
 Amla chutney is my way to supplement my winter meals with more oomph and some Vitamin C. This amla chutney was something my grandmother used to make almost twice every week and we used to have it on every possible bread or cracker we could lay our hands on.

-Amla is in season and i have started making fresh chutneys with it .
-Full of Vitamins C, Carotenes , Calcium, Phosphorus, Iron and many more ........... it is sup[posed to be a great antioxidant food good for kaya kalpa (rejuvenation)............no wonder this is an essential ingredient in many kitchens including mine .
+Full of Vitamins C, Carotenoids, Calcium, Phosphorus, Iron and many more health benefits, amla is supposed to be a great antioxidant food good for kaya kalpa (rejuvenation), it helps cleansing the system and tones the GI tract as per Naturopathy practitioners.
+No wonder this is an essential ingredient in many kitchens all over India including mine, in some or the other form.
 I used to add an amla to my daughters khichdi every day.
-Adding an amla to your daals is a great idea to incorporate some seasonal goodness to your meals...
+Adding an amla to your daals (or lentil soups) is a great idea to incorporate some seasonal goodness to your meals...

 yellow mustard seeds 1.5 tbsp